Frank Lymer Gratton

-Francis Lymer "Frank" Gratton ATCL (1871 – 26 November 1946) was a teacher and choral conductor in South Australia, known for his leadership of the Thousand Voices Choir.
+Francis Lymer Gratton ATCL (1871 – 26 November 1946) was a teacher and choral conductor in South Australia, known for his leadership of the Thousand Voices Choir.

-History
+Early life and education

 Gratton was born in Halifax, West Yorkshire, second son of the (Methodist New Connexion) Rev. Enoch Gratton (c.
 April 1838 – 30 June 1931).

 He was educated at King Edward's School, Birmingham.

 Rev. Gratton was invited to South Australia to succeed Rev. M. J. Birks as pastor of the Methodist New Connexion Church, later Maughan Church, in Franklin Street and emigrated with his family aboard Orient, arriving in August 1883.
 He served that church for seven years, followed by Moonta, the Kensington and Eastwood circuit, Petersburg and elsewhere.
 He was active in the cause of Methodist Union.
 Shortly before he died he wrote for the Christian press a succinct history of Methodism in South Australia.

 He was educated at the Sturt Street school and the High School in Gilles Street.

 At the age of 10, as a member of the church choir, he became a lover of music and harmony, and though largely self-taught, developed as a highly proficient singer, composer, arranger, conductor and organist.

+Career

 Teaching

-In 1888 he was appointed student teacher at the Sturt Street School.
+In 1888, he was appointed student teacher at the Sturt Street School.
 His first posting was as an assistant teacher at Moonta 1893–1896, followed by the Currie Street school 1896–1902.

 He was promoted to head teacher at Kalangadoo, where he taught from 1903 to 1905.
 He received a contract with the Tasmanian Education Department and resigned from the SA service.
 He was in Launceston, Tasmania from 1906 attached to the Charles Street school.

 He returned to South Australia in the 1906–1907 Christmas holidays to marry Amy Burrows of Mount Gambier.
 The couple lived in Launceston until 1911, when they returned to South Australia, and he rejoined the Education Department on the staff of the Teachers' College, taking music and other subjects.
 He also acted as relieving head teacher at the Wellington Road (Payneham) and Rose Park schools.